Reading Time: 2 minutes

 - Get off high ground it is safe to do so.

 - Stay low when descending to a less exposed location.
+A motor vehicle or building can be a good refuge.

 - Keep well away from any high points; crags, rock outcrops, isolated trees, power lines.